Cordwood construction: Process

 Inexperienced homebuilders should experiment with a number of practice walls.
 This will ultimately expedite the building process and provide more satisfying results.
 When experimenting with M-I-M, (the more common form), two parallel 3 to 4 inch beads of mortar are laid down along the foundation, followed by a middle filling of insulation material.
 Then logs are laid on top with consistent mortar gaps, protruding no more than 1 inch on the inside and outside of the wall.
 Actual placement will depend on the size and shapes of the logs.
 Another layer of mortar is spread, then insulation poured in between, more logs follow and so on.
 When experimenting with Throughwall, a thin, even layer of insulative mortar is laid along the foundation, then the logs are seated firmly in the mortar bed, in an even fashion, leaving only enough space between them to "point" the mortar.
 The mortar gaps are filled to make a relatively flat top surface, then another thin layer of mortar is added and the process repeats.
-The shape and exterior orientation of logs is important only for appearance.
-Pre-split “firewood style” logs check less when in the wall and are easier to point or smooth and press evenly around than round pieces because the mortar gaps are generally smaller.

-Rob and Jaki Roy, co-directors of Earthwood Building School in West Chazy, NY for 36 years, take a different point of view.
+Rob and Jaki Roy, co-directors of Earthwood Building School in West Chazy, New York for 36 years, take a different point of view.
 They used to use mostly split wood, but now use mostly white cedar (or equal) rounds.
 The shrinkage is exactly the same in splits and rounds, and the Roys have found the wood easier to lay up because it more readily holds its shape from one side of the wall to the other.
 Further, the rounds are easier to point, because of the ragged edge that results on the bottom side of a split log.
 Finally, the greater amount of mortar using rounds is actually a plus because the mortared portion of the wall performs better, thermally, than the wooden portion.

 If constructing a house with corners, each course of cordwood should be cross hatched for strength.
 Near the end, small filler slats of wood may be required to finish the joining or tops of walls.
 Windows and doors are framed with standard window boxes and wooden lintels.
 Glass bottles can be inserted for a creative stained glass effect.
 (Plumbing and electrical wiring are issues to consider but will not be elaborated on in this article).